-This HIA supports the Pre-Submission and the Addendum of Focussed Changes to the Pre-Submission versions of the Brentwood Local Plan which were subject to public consultation (Regulation 19).
-Following the consultation process the Council reviewed and consider the consultation responses received prior to submitting the Local Plan to the Secretary of State for Communities and Local Government for Examination in Public (EiP) by an independent Planning Inspector.
-This review of the HIA is an updated to reflect any changes made to the Local Plan before it was submitted to the Secretary of State.
+This HIA supports the Pre-Submission version of the Brentwood Local Plan which is subject to public consultation (Regulation 19).
+Following the consultation process the Council will review and consider the consultation responses received prior to submitting the Local Plan to the Secretary of State for Communities and Local Government for Examination in Public (EiP) by an independent Planning Inspector.
+The HIA will be updated to reflect any changes made to the Local Plan before it is submitted to the Secretary of State.